cysouw/graphicalgrammar/text/german.md

 ### Sanders (1879) *Deutsche Sprachbriefe* {#sec:sanders1879}

-Daniel Sanders (1819-1897) was a school director in Strelitz and is most well-known for his lexicographical work [biographical details in @hasszumkehr1995].
+Daniel Sanders (1819-1897) was a school director in Strelitz and private scholar after his shool had to close.
+He is most well-known for his lexicographical work [biographical details in @hasszumkehr1995].
 He also wrote a German grammar *Deutsche Sprachlehre für Volks- und Bürgerschulen* [@sanders1876], but it contains almost no analysis of sentence structure.
 Relevant for the topic of graphical analysis are his *Deutsche Sprachbriefe* [@sanders1879], a collection of instructional texts about grammar and style addressed to a general audience.
 It is a collection of short explanations of grammatical phenomena, illustrated with literary examples.
 There are also many exercises with solutions appearing in later issues.

 Starting in the 10th issue, he introduces the concept of *Satzbild* [@sanders1879: 167].
 Subordinate clauses are indicated by a lower-case letter corresponding to the capital for the main clause.
 Coordinated subordinate clauses are indicated by a number before the letter (e.g. *2a*), while superscript numbers and different typefaces are used for the depth of the embedding (e.g. *𝔞^2^* using a small fraktur letter *a*).
 These conventions are closest to the original abbreviations introduced by Herling all the way back in 1823 (see [@fig:herling1832_232]).